-The monitoring in 2020 and 2021 based on bioassay confirmed the sensitive situation reported already in previous years.
+The monitoring in 2023 based on bioassay and molecuelar studies confirmed a full sensitive situation as reported already since introduction of this mode of action.

-Countries tested included Belgium, Denmark, France, Germany, Hungary, Italy, Latvia, Poland, Slovakia, Romania and United Kingdom.
+Countries tested in 2023 included Belgium, Bulgaria, Czech Republic, France, Germany, Hungary, Italy, Poland, Romania and United Kingdom.